From Maxwell Perspective...

 1959 Maxwell professor John Clarke Adams is the founding director of SU’s first study-abroad program, in Florence.

-1963 After spending several years in Uganda, political scientist Fred Burke leads the creation of the Program of East African Studies, with an advanced-studies concentration, field seminars in East Africa, Peace Corps instruction, and training of visiting administrators.
+1963 After spending several years in Uganda, political scientist Fred Burke leads the creation of the Program of East African Studies, with an advanced-studies concentration, field seminars in East Africa, Peace Corps instruction, and training

 1968 The Delhi-born South Asia historian Robert Crane becomes director of Maxwell’s new South Asia program.